T. J. Holmes: ABC News

-T. J. Holmes joined the ABC News Team on September 26, 2014, on a freelance/temporary basis, substituting on the overnight news program World News Now and America This Morning, and filing reports for Good Morning America when news broke overnight, such that as it did on the day of his hiring; a career milestone that was made publicly official the next day by the GMA Weekend hosts.
+T. J. Holmes joined the ABC News Team on September 26, 2014, on a freelance/temporary basis, substituting on the overnight news program World News Now and America This Morning, and filing reports for Good Morning America when news broke overnight, such that as it did on the day of his hiring.
+His career milestone was announced the next day by the GMA Weekend hosts.
 Like other WNN anchors, Holmes substituted on GMA as needed.

 On December 23, 2014, he was made the permanent co-anchor of World News Now.

 On September 21, 2020, Holmes joined GMA3: What You Need to Know as co-anchor.

-Amy Robach affair
+Amy Robach relationship and firing from ABC News

-On December 5, 2022, Holmes, along with his GMA3 co-host Amy Robach, were taken off the air following the public disclosure of a romantic relationship between the two.
-It would later be revealed that Holmes had affairs with other female staffers at ABC.
+On December 5, 2022, Holmes and his GMA3 co-host Amy Robach were taken off the air following the public disclosure of a romantic relationship between the two.
+It would later be alleged that Holmes also had an affair with a junior female staffer at ABC.

 On January 27, 2023, both Holmes and Robach were fired from ABC News as a result of their relationship.

+On December 5, 2023, they launched a podcast, Amy & T.J., on iHeartRadio.

 Personal life

 Holmes is a member of the 100 Black Men of Atlanta and the National Association of Black Journalists.
 He is also on the Chancellor's Board of Advisors at the University of Arkansas and the Board of Visitors at Emory University in Atlanta.

 Holmes received the Young Alumni Award from the Arkansas Alumni Association at the University of Arkansas in 2007.
 In 2011, he was named to The Root 100 List of Most Influential Black Americans.